alexdevmotion/between-us/betweenus-react/README.md

 # Between Us API demo app

-Demo app that queries the API with images (either uploaded or from the webcam), then renders the JSON output in a HTML canvas element as bounding boxes, indicating violations of the social distancing protocol.
+Demo web app that queries the API with images (either uploaded or from the webcam), then renders the JSON output in a HTML canvas element as bounding boxes, indicating violations of the social distancing protocol.

 ## Features